-Written by Ada, a member of ENO Baylis Youth Company and a Year 11 student at Our Lady’s Convent High School, Hackney.
+Written by Ada, a member of ENO Engage Youth Company and a Year 11 student at Our Lady’s Convent High School, Hackney.

 Read Ada’s thoughts on the Youth Company’s second module which focused on storytelling through music and staging.
 The group worked with director Karen Gillingham, vocal leader Suzi Zumpe and composer Dominic Harlan to create and stage their own scenes in response to a well-known moral tale.